-You will need a few things before start smoking your ribs.
-You only need a few common ingredients and shopping for your needs shouldn’t take as long it does to actually smoke ribs.
+You will need a few things before start smoking your meat.
+You only need a few common ingredients and shopping for your needs shouldn’t take as long.

 How to Prepare your Ribs for Smoking

-Spare ribs come in a slab and as I mentioned before, how you prepare them determines how long it takes to smoke ribs.
+Spare ribs come in a slab and as I mentioned before, how you prepare them determines the smoking time.
 We’ll show two of the most popular ribs smoking and preparing styles.

 If you are cooking in a competition this style may be for you.
 The consistency is great because the ribs are more equal to one another, and this gives you more of a choice in picking the best ribs to present.

 Your excess meat from the trimming can be thrown on the smoker as a treat for the cook to snack on, or cooked in your beans.
 There is no need to waste any of the wonderful meat.

 Now, after you finished the first preparing step, it is time to start your fire and start cooking them.